It’s the fad these days to have big, long and complicated privacy policies buried in legalese.

 The one time we actually may collect identifying information is when YOU choose to engage with us.

-If you use our private contact page or comment on the site, we ask for your name and email address.
+If you use our private contact page or comment on our site, we ask for your name and email address.
 We can see this information and have one rule about it:

 We Advocate The Use Of Privacy Tools!